nikki-experiments/dev-setup/README.md

 ## iTerm2

+When I'm not using the terminal in my code editor I can use iTerm to make changes on my operating system.
+This is helpful when installing or deleting programs.
 Download and install [iTerm2](http://www.iterm2.com/) for a better terminal experience.
 I like to change terminal preferences to add color to help see what branch I'm on.
 Take the code from this [gist](https://gist.github.com/nikkipurcell/2f8c0cc81c008a1a3ef7a35d82de0f4f) and add it to your ~/.bash_profile file.

 ## Homebrew